Michael B. Jordan and Lori Harvey Make Their Relationship Instagram Official - E! Online

 The 33-year-old Just Mercy actor shared a pair of pics that appeared to show them together at night in front of twinkly lights.
 In one of the pics, they seem about to kiss.

 A handful of minutes later, Lori shared a post featuring two different Polaroids of the twosome.
-One of the images shows the Black Panther star about to kiss his girlfriend's cheek as she has a huge smile on her face.
+One of the images shows People's 2020 Sexiest Man Alive about to kiss his girlfriend's cheek as she has a huge smile on her face.

 Michael did not include a caption for his post, while the model and daughter of Steve Harvey's wife Marjorie added a heart emoji for hers.